An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Online Updated Test and its Variations

 \subsection{Window Version}

-The cumulative test statistic takes all historical blocks into consideration, one potential problem of which is that discrepancies from the proportional hazards assumption will accumulate and after a certain time period, the test will always reject the null hypothesis.
+The cumulative test statistic takes all historical blocks into consideration, one potential problem of which is that discrepancies from the PH assumption will accumulate and after a certain time period, the test will always reject the null hypothesis.
 This motivates us to focus on more recent blocks in some applications.
 At block $k$, we consider a window of width $w(\geq 1)$, which is tunable, and use summary statistics for all blocks in this window to construct the corresponding test statistic.
-With $H_{d_k,k}$ and $Q_{d_k,k}$ defined above, we again assume there is at least one event in each block of data.
-Denoting $H^w_{k-1} = \sum_{i=k-w}^{k-1} H_{d_i,i}$, and $Q^w_{k-1} = \sum_{i=k-w}^{k-1} Q_{d_i,i}$, the window version online updating test statistic for nonproportionality based on the most recent $w$ blocks is:
+With $\bH_{d_k,k}$ and $\Q_{d_k,k}$ defined above, we again assume there is at least one event in each block of data.
+Denoting $\bH^w_{k} = \sum_{i=k+1-w}^{k} \bH_{d_i,i}$, and $\Q^w_{k} = \sum_{i=k+1-w}^{k} \Q_{d_i,i}$, the window version online updating test statistic for nonproportionality based on the most recent $w$ blocks is:

-In implementation, we only need to store $H_{d_k, k}$ and $Q_{d_k,k}$ for all but the first block in the window, and compute these summary statistics for the current block to obtain the aggregated diagnostic statistic.
+In implementation, we only need to store $\bH_{d_k, k}$ and $\Q_{d_k,k}$ for all but the first block in the window, and compute these summary statistics for the current block to obtain the aggregated diagnostic statistic.
+Compared to the cumulative version statistic, which at each update requires storage of one $p\times 1$ vector $\Q_k$, one $p\times 1$ vector for an estimate of $\bbeta$, one $p\times p$ matrix $\bH_k$, and one $p\times p$ variance matrix of $\bbeta$, the window version requires storage of these quantities for $w-1$ steps, which is still minimally storage intensive when $p \ll n_k$.
+In addition, as an auxiliary approach that provides an indication approximately where along the stream a violation has occurred, $w$ is generally chosen to not be large.
+This also makes the storage of these quantities affordable, and the handling of large blocks possible.